richardlam4391/IBM-Data-Analyst-Professional-Certificate/Databases and SQL for Data Science with Python/Exercise and Project/README.md

 Many projects are on the list of this folder
-### Title: Extracting and Visualizing Stock Data by the Comparison Between Gamestop and Tesla
+### Title: Public Schools, Crime and Socioeconomic Data Anlysis in Chicago, Illnois
 #### Core Tasks
-- Utilize Python library, which is yfinance, to download the dataset from the financial history.
+- Utilized Structured Query Language (SQL) to write queries and to find the satety correlations.
-- Use BeautifulSoup to webscrape the revenue datafrom HyperText Markup Language (HTML) tables.
+- Import real-world city datasets into a rational database software, such as SQLite and MYSQL and SQL Server.
-- Utilize Python library to combine one of many datasets into a whole dashboard.
+- Connect Python Jupyter Notebooks to the rational databasse sofeware.